Abusers, Victims and Broken Souls

-Due to the neglect and abuse suffered in their childhood, broken souls have internalized certain aggressive behaviors.
-An insult, a slap, a bad word, or an attitude that humiliates are examples of such behaviors.
+Due to the neglect and abuse suffered in their childhood, broken souls have suffered much aggressive behavior.
+An insult, a slap, a hurtful word, or humiliation are examples of such behavior.

 They feel confused, fearful, and helpless.
-Without being aware, they’ve fed the beast for a long period of time.
-Now they don’t know how to escape it.
+Without realizing, they’ve fed the beast for a long time, and now they’ve become its prey.

 Two sides of the same coin

-- The attempt to have power over the other: the abuser exercises the power that was taken from them in their childhood.
+- The attempt to have power over the other: the abuser exercises the power that they lost during their childhood.
 They don’t want to be hurt and don’t want to feel weak.
-Therefore, they harm the one who they love the most, who is, however, one of the most vulnerable people they know.
+Therefore, they harm the one who they love the most.
+The one who is one of the most vulnerable people they know.

-- The need to please: the victim, instead, seeks to please the other person by accepting them and giving them affectionate words.
-They feel that they must do everything well and not fail.
+- The need to please: the victim, on the other hand, seeks to please the other person by accepting them and showing them affection.
+They feel that they have to do everything well and not fail.

 The big problem is that every victim becomes a broken soul.
-They find someone to break, use, hurt in the meanest ways, threaten, and sometimes even kill.
+They find someone who will break them, use them, hurt them in the meanest ways, threaten them, and sometimes even kill.

 Mending broken souls

-We won’t deny that many broken souls can never be mended.
-Everything that happens to us when we’re young affects us importantly in later periods of our life.
+We won’t deny that many broken souls will never mend.
+Everything that happens to us when we’re young affects us in later periods of our life.

-However, if you’ve had the right people in your life and have managed to draw strength from where you didn’t know you had any, to question everything you’ve been taught, including the fear that you feel, then you have hope.
+However, if you’ve had the right people in your life and have managed to draw strength from where you didn’t know you had any, to question everything you’ve been taught, including the fear that you feel, then there is hope for you.

-You come out of that abusive relationship, which has been destructive and painful that it has deep dug a hole in your heart and soul.
+Some do manage to get out of that abusive relationship, which has been destructive and painful and that has dug a deep hole in their hearts and souls.

-You’ve gotten out of this situation and now is the time to start a new path.
+If you’ve got out of a situation like this, then now is the time to start a new path.
 Surrounding yourself with people who love you will be an important incentive.
-You should also seek professional help that guides you in a concrete and correct way.
+You should also seek professional help that can guide you in the right way.

-Step by step, calmly and slowly, broken souls pick up those little bits that others have broken in them, which they can always piece back together.
+Step by step, calmly and slowly, broken souls pick up the pieces that others have broken, and which they can always piece back together.

 It’s clear that there’ll be cracks and deep marks in those who have experienced abuse in their life.
-Because it’s difficult to forget these things.
+It’s difficult to forget these things.
 Moreover, everything we’ve experienced has made us who we are today.